The Christmas cheer continues! I added some Christmas decor to our little makeshift back foyer …

 That gold candle is from my grandparents, and that little green candle is from our everyday decor stash.
 I talked about using everyday pieces as Christmas decor in this post if you’re interested.
 There are so many pieces that double as holiday decor – saving you money and storage space!

-That pretty little chair was an estate sale find (for only $4!) that I painted with clay paint, you can see the tutorial here.
+That pretty little chair was an estate sale find (for only $4!) that I painted with clay paint.

 Alright, see that pretty window?
 Isn’t the space underneath just BEGGING for a bench?
 (I’d move the chair somewhere else.)
 I totally have my eye on this one.
 But I can’t justify buying a bench for a space in a rental house when we’ll have nowhere to put it when we get back to our Milwaukee house.

 I keep going through that house in my head trying to figure out where I’d put it, and I can’t find a spot that makes sense.
 But I might buy it anyway because I could sell it in a Facebook group later.
-Such a dilemma.
-What would you do?
+Such a dilemma! 🙂

 Have you decorated your foyers for Christmas yet?
 They might be small rooms, but even just a few decorations can make them feel more festive!